dkarpa/dkarpa.github.io/_projects/ana.md

 ## Extending Behavioral Realism with Tree-Based Estimation

-CRTs tell us *whether* an attribute mattered—tree-based models help us understand *how*.
+CRTs tell me *whether* an attribute mattered—tree-based models help me understand *how*.
-Using Bayesian Additive Regression Trees (BART) for conjoint experiments (`cjbart`), we estimate individual-level effects and compute **variable importance** by political group.
-This allows us to uncover hidden decision rules: nonlinearities, thresholds, and interactions that cannot be detected by AMCEs.
+Using Bayesian Additive Regression Trees (BART) for conjoint experiments (`cjbart`), I estimate individual-level effects and compute **variable importance** by political group.
+This allows me to uncover hidden decision rules: nonlinearities, thresholds, and interactions that cannot be detected by AMCEs.

 What is especially noteworthy is that tree-based diagnostics strongly mirror the CRT results.
-Across methods, we see:
+Across methods, I observe:

 - Consistent attention to institutional attributes (e.g., responsibility, human involvement)
 - Selective ignoring of cost, appeal rights, and data collection among some partisan groups